Cascadia Wild

 Summer Season: May through October

-Winter Season: November through May
+Winter Season: November through April

-Training: May and November
+Training: May/June and November

 Camera surveys are a low-impact way to unobtrusively collect information on the presence of wildlife in our forest.
 Cascadia Wild operates over sixteen wildlife cameras in the Mt.
 Hood National Forest, all maintained by Cascadia Wild volunteers who are taking part in long-term data collection that will shape research and management decisions - true community science!